 LARGEMOUTH BASS and SMALLMOUTH BASS action is come and go.
 Most catches seem to be in the northern river (Windsor & Enfield area).
 Small to medium size bait were working well.
 Try 3-4 inch rubber worms on 3/8 ounce football jigs or 2.5 inch paddle tail worms.
-Surface poppers in that size range can also be effective.
 CARP are being caught in the upper and lower river (Hartford power plant and Wethersfield Cove).
 Anglers are finding CATFISH by night angling in the Hartford to Middletown stretch (live shiners working).
 Try from just north of Hartford on downstream, fish the outside bends (deep holes are producing as well, try cut bait or live shiners).